DanielElamrani/imagesForGif/README.md

 In this repository you will find my putty session log showing my results for Task 1 and Task 2.
 For task 1 I uploaded a csv of song artists.
 You'll find this csv file included in the repository.

-My goal was to get a report that showed the top 20 songs from that week.
+My goal was to get a report that showed the top 20 songs from that week with just the song and artist name.
 I trimmed the file by taking just the top 20 lines using the head -n "number of lines" input.csv > newFile.csv command.
 I now had a file of just 20 lines.
-I wanted to only include the Song name and artist name so I used the cut -d, f"number values corresponding to columns" --complement newFile.csv > trimmedNewFile.csv command to trim the csv columns and place it in a new file.
+I wanted to only include the song name and artist name so I used the cut -d, f"number values corresponding to columns" --complement newFile.csv > trimmedNewFile.csv command to trim the csv columns and place it in a new file.

 I now had my report.